volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 #### `Promise.reject(reason)`

-Returns a new Promise object that is rejected with the given reason.
+Returns a new Promise object that is rejected with the given reason:

 ```javascript
 const promise1 = new Promise((resolve, reject) => {